AuthEceSoftEng/thesis-big-softeng-data/README.md

 The running app consists of the real time data analysis and the historical data analysis and runs on a Linux terminal.

+The thesis text itself (in Greek) can be found at [My Thesis online](https://ikee.lib.auth.gr/record/365012/files/Topalidis_Stylianos.pdf?version=1).

 ## Contents
 [Ingest real time GitHub events](#ingest-real-time-events)